adugnag/gee_s1_ard/README.md

-# Sentinel-1 SAR Backscatter Analysis-Ready-Data Preparation in Google Earth Engine
+# Sentinel-1 SAR Backscatter Analysis Ready Data Preparation in Google Earth Engine

 ## Introduction
 The Sentinel-1 satellites provide temporally dense and high spatial resolution synthetic aperture radar (SAR) imagery.
 The open data policy and global coverage of Sentinel-1 make it a valuable data source for a wide range of SAR-based applications.
 In this regard, Google Earth Engine (GEE) is a key platform for large area analysis with preprocessed Sentinel-1 backscatter images being available within few days after acquisition.
 In this implementation, we present a framework for preparing Sentinel-1 SAR backscatter Analysis-Ready-Data in Google Earth Engine that implements additional border noise correction, speckle filtering and radiometric terrain normalization.
 The proposed framework can be used to generate Sentinel-1 Analysis-Ready-Data suitable for a wide range of land and inland water applications.
 The ARD preparation framework is implemented in Google Earth Engine JavaScript and Python API's.